SpatialBioLab/Ecotrends_MontObEO/README.md

 In MontObEO, the maxent classifier was trained in the region of Montesinho Natural Park (MNP) but the results were projected to the Montesinho/Nogueira Protection Area.
 Thus, two vector files were used:
 - pnm.gpkg - with MNP limits
 - pnm_n_grid_limit.gpkg - with Montesinho/Nogueira limits (1km cell grid used on the project)

-You can download both files by clicking on the designation, place them in your working directory, and then load them:
+You can download both files by clicking on each of the designations above, place them in your working directory and load them:
 ```
 # specify a folder as the working directory
 setwd('C:/Users/userFolder')